RENEE MONTAGNE, Host:

 MONTAGNE: You know, as I've just said, Robert Kennedy went on a similar trip during his campaign for president.
 What do you think his tour accomplished that you can accomplish now by retracing some of his steps?

-MONTAGNE: Well, let me get to some specifics.
+MONTAGNE: Well, we're going to get to some specifics.
 But you say taking time off the presidential campaign - isn't this part, really, of the presidential campaign?

 MONTAGNE: The last Democrat elected president, Bill Clinton, he won in part because he promised to reform the welfare system while emphasizing, very much, personal responsibility.
 How does that fit into what you're doing?